 In an established company, the role of product management is usually fairly well defined.
 In a startup, you must define what being a product manager means.
 Our experience is that this means regularly asking for forgiveness instead of permission.
 Time is your biggest enemy in a startup.
-Every second is precious, and you don't have time to convene meetings for minutiae.

-At a large company, it may be enough to be a product manager, but in a startup you must be a product leader.
-Being a leader means that you have the confidence to invent a new way of doing things and to say "This is our new product management process."
+Every second is precious, and you don't have time to convene to invent a new way of doing things and to say "This is our new product management process."
 You are the only person who can define what product management means in a startup.

 At a start-up company, your boss doesn't have the time to micromanage your activities, and you have to be a self-starter.
 Since startups attract smart, confident people-all of whom want to make an impact-the product manager who doesn't forcefully state his or her strategies and lead the product will be pushed into being tactical by default.
-To make this shift, you have to live "on the framework"the Pragmatic Marketing Framework.
+To make this shift, you have to live "on the framework"-the Pragmatic Marketing Framework.

 Pragmatic Marketing teaches the what of product management.
-In a start-up company, implementing the how is usually up to the product manager as well.
+In a start-up company, implementing the bow is usually up to the product manager as well.
 In theory, executives, your boss, and your peers may understand the strategic value of product management.
 In practice, there are so many tactical activities that need to get done that product managers can easily find themselves buried just trying to "keep the lights on."
 In order to transition from the right side, or tactical side of the framework to the left, or strategic, product managers must think about the value they bring-relative to how the company came to be today.